javalin/website/pages/for-educators.md

 <img src="/img/pages/for-educators-discoverability.png" alt="Discoverability">

 ## Good documentation and tutorials
-Javalin's documentation is example based rather than technical, which allows new users to copy snippets and experiment.
+Javalin's documentation is example-based rather than technical, which allows new users to copy snippets and experiment with them.
 Javalin also has tutorials for most common tasks that developers have to solve when starting web-programming.

 ## Active development